DominicTremblay/lhl-js-essentials/README.md

 So for now it's a simple web server serving only static (HTML, CSS and JavaScript) files to any HTTP/Web traffic coming its way.

-Let's try it out by running it using the **Show Live** option at the top.
+Let's try it out by running it using the **Preview / preview in a new window ** option at the bottom.
 It will bring up the chat app page just like before, with no new functionality.
 The send button should also be working as before!

 # Socket.IO for Real-time messaging